TanishqM1/TanishqM1/README.md

 I have past experience in Web Development, Databases, and infrastructure engineering.
 I've deployed countless applications, built a vehicle routing optimizer, and launched RAG AI agents.

-P.S.
-I'm in google team matching (2026 swe intern), and looking to meet hosts!
-Any introductions would be greatly appreciated! :)